Medvegalis/ProjectP/README.md

 # ProjectP roque-like game
 Short project description: a 2D top down pixel art 16x16 game with randomly generated level layout.
-This game is a shooter type
+This game is a shooter type.
+The main goal is to defeat the boss that is hidden in another dimension.
+The player spawns with a bow and has to defeat enemies in order to gain experience and skills.
+If the player fails to defeat the boss, he/she can try again in a different world.
+After defeating the boss, the player becomes more powerful and can try to complete the challenge once again

 # Main features of this game
 Here is an unordered list of features and keywords that you can find in this game: